Alpacius/a6/README.md

 Currently `options` are not used.
 More optional features will be released later.

-Closing `fd` by calling `close(2)` causes the internal I/O monitor to remove `fd` from I/O event notification.
-However, if there's any uthread blocking on `fd` when closing the file descriptor, the corresponding swarm may produce undefined behaviors.
+Usually, closing `fd` by calling `close(2)` causes the internal I/O monitor to remove `fd` from I/O event notification if the corresponding file description is also released.
+However, if there's any uthread blocking on `fd` when closing the file descriptor, the swarm may produce undefined behaviors in further operations.

 Barriers must be placed __"inside"__ a uthread -- in other words, placed along the call chain of any uthread's entrance function.
 Otherwise, the program may produce undefined behaviors.